 Have an Effective About Us Page

-Customarily, the second most popular page that a prospect can visit is the About us page!
+In most of the cases, the second most popular page on a given site is the ‘About’ page!
 A properly organized About us page can help you to:

-- You get to introduce your business to your target audience and prove that you’re a credible brand.
+- Introduce your business to your target audience and prove that you’re a credible brand.

 - Share your brand’s story to build a connection with the visitor.

-- Present your team aka the people that can solve the target client’s problem.
+- Present your team that can solve the target client’s problem.

 Tell Your Story

-Every company has its story, its beginnings, and hurdles on its way to success.
 Differentiate from the pack that blandly describes just the business model and the service perks!
-Provide your clients with an inspirational story of each of your company, what have you accomplished through the years, how you launched from zero and the steps that led to growth!
+Provide your clients with an inspirational story of each of what have you accomplished through the years!

 Put Your Team in the Spotlight